-If you want to ensure that your plumbing system keeps working as it is suppose to, it’s important to be aware of the various issues that can crop up when it comes to plumbing.
+If you want to ensure that your plumbing system keeps working as it is supposed to, it’s important to be aware of the various issues that can crop up when it comes to plumbing.
 By staying on top of the possible issues you can avoid a huge repair bill and keep everything running smoothly.

-* Slow Drains — Hair, food particles and other debris can build up in a sink or tub causing water to drain slowly.
+* Slow Drains — Hair, food particles, and other debris can build up in a sink or tub causing water to drain slowly.
 If you want to avoid a completely clogged drain it’s important to take care of slow drains as soon as possible.
-By removing built up hair (most common in the bathroom sinks) using a special tool called a zip it tool.
+By removing built-up hair (most common in the bathroom sinks) using a special tool called a zip it tool.
 You can also use a combination of baking soda and vinegar for each drain to freshen them up after removing the debris that is slowing down the drain to rid your drain of anything you missed.

 * Low Water Pressure — If you notice a change in water pressure coming from your shower or sinks the culprit is likely the faucet aerators being clogged with minerals.
 This is easy to clean using something like Lime-A-Way.
-Simply remove the aerators and soak according to package instructions to remove mineral build up.
+Simply remove the aerators and soak according to package instructions to remove mineral build-up.